Recent Compliance Updates & Tips

 - Educate and inform management and employees of their obligation to promptly report any notification of an adverse action by any duly authorized regulatory or enforcement agency.
 The organization should implement policies to reinforce this.

 - Consider using a vendor tool to assist in sanction screening, but compare services and costs to avoid unnecessary expenditures.
-Also, consider the costs and benefits of outsourcing the entire sanction screening process.
+Also, consider the costs and benefits of outsourcing the entire process to a sanction screening vendor.

-Do You Need Help With You Healthcare Compliance Program?
+Do You Need Help With Your Healthcare Compliance Program?

 Strategic Management Services, along with Compliance Resource Center, have years of experience creating, reviewing, and monitoring compliance programs, as well as providing tools to support healthcare compliance needs.
 If you have questions about the effectiveness of your compliance program or any other compliance concerns, contact us online or get in touch with an expert at (703) 683-9600.